 The fashion industry uses AI to inspire us to design innovative fashion clothes, patterns and fabric, so it shouldn’t be surprising that we’re finally embracing 3D Printing, too.
 Why not?
-Sneaker brands Nike and Puma have been doing this for a while, creating high-tech design structures that look like they were manufactured in outer space (more about this below), so why shouldn’t we create fashion garments with the same approach?
+Sneaker brands Nike and Puma have been doing this for a while, creating high-tech design structures that seem as if they were manufactured in outer space (more about this below), so why shouldn’t we create fashion garments with the same approach?

-Here, we discover the printing machines being used to produce fashion-forward designs that are awe-inspiring and way out there, the fashion designers and manufacturing companies in the industry embracing this technology and being inspired to go that extra mile, and the impact this is having on the future of the fashion industry.
+Here, we discover the printing machines used to produce fashion-forward designs that are awe-inspiring and extraordinary as well as the fashion designers and manufacturing companies in the industry embracing this technology and inspired to go that extra mile, and the impact this is having on the future of the fashion industry.

 What is 3D Printing on Material?

-On its website, technology company Polygiene describes this as “printing technology that allows for incredibly intricate design, enabling brands to add elaborate decorative embellishments and performance-enhancing features.”
+One of the companies involved in 3D printing is US/Israeli technology company Polygiene.
+They say that “this printing technology allows for incredibly intricate design, enabling brands to add elaborate decorative embellishments and performance-enhancing features.”

-It discusses 3D Fashion Technology, called 3DFashion™, “a 3D printing technology revolutionising the fashion industry” that “allows direct-to-textile 3D printing in full colour and clear print, enabling the creation of spectacular design structures and fantastic optical illusionary effects on garments, footwear and luxury accessories”.
+Polygiene discusses 3D Fashion Technology, which they call 3DFashion™, as “a 3D printing technology revolutionising the fashion industry” that “allows direct-to-textile 3D printing in full colour and clear print, enabling the creation of spectacular design structures and fantastic optical illusionary effects on garments, footwear and luxury accessories”.

-A 3D printing company based in the US and Israel, believes it represents the future of the fashion industry.
-“We predict that latest innovations in 3D printing will change the way we dress.
+The brand believes it represents the future of the fashion industry.
+“We predict that the latest innovations in 3D printing will change the way we dress.
 No longer bound by traditional limitations on what our clothes look like or how they fit, these advancements have given rise to a new generation of fashion designers who care about being sustainable, and consumers eager for something customisable to keep things fresh and renewable.”

 Innovation in Fashion Design Fabric

-One of the first fashion additive manufacturing sectors to embrace 3D printing were in the footwear category.
-This is not surprising, as sneakers have become a fashion forward section of designer wear in the fashion industry, where designers aren’t afraid to take chances and produce high-tech items that not only look as if we could wear them in space but also boast technologically inspired attributes that make them improve our exercise regime and posture while also dispelling odour and embracing skin sensitivities.
+The first fashion additive manufacturing sector to embrace 3D printing was the footwear industry.
+This is not surprising, as sneakers have become a fashion-forward section of designer wear, led by global brands such as Adidas, Puma, New Balance and Nike.
+Their designers aren’t afraid to take chances and produce high-tech items that not only look as if we could wear them in space but also boast technologically inspired attributes that make them improve our exercise regime and posture while also dispelling odour and embracing sensitive skin.
+They are also extremely fashion-forward, with space-age designs and creative colour combinations.

-Artificial Intelligence is used, too, to transform these designs into new-age versions of sports footwear, which they create using 3D printing technology.
-The process features specialised software to design and then 3D printing of parts of the shoes.
-3D printing technology allows designers to experiment with the designs of the sneakers, the textures of the fabric used, and how these shoes function to make exercising and everyday life as comfortable as possible.
+Artificial Intelligence is used to transform these designs into new-age versions of sports footwear, which are created using 3D printing technology.
+The process features specialised software to design and then 3D print parts of the sneakers.
+3D printing technology lets designers experiment with the sneaker designs, the textures of the fabric used, and how these shoes function to make exercising and everyday life as comfortable and fashionable as possible.

 The 3D Printing Sneaker Revolution

-The foremost sneaker brands in the sportswear fashion industry include Nike, Adidas, New Balance and designer activewear brand, Puma.
-Early this year the latter collaborated with a French designer, Louis-Gabriel Nouchi.
-With new design projects of the brand’s stellar Mostro sneaker, Puma used a 3D printing service for their latest offering, a slip-on sneaker with no laces and Puma’s “anatomical sole and distinctive spike design”.
-It is available in black and bone white.
+Earlier this year Puma collaborated with a French designer, Louis-Gabriel Nouchi to create the brand’s stellar Mostro sneaker.
+Puma used a 3D printing service for their latest offering, a slip-on sneaker with no laces and Puma’s “anatomical sole and distinctive spike design”.
+It is available in a variety of colourways, including pink, blue, lavender, black and bone white.

-The fashion industry is changing so fast to keep up with technology and to use its various tools to best advantage of the fashion industry.
-Everything we do in the fashion industry, from designing to additive manufacturing, marketing and selling, is different now.
-The fabrics we use to create fashion garments and accessories are designed with AI and then printed using 3D printing technology and many of the components we use to create fashion items are also made by 3D printing these items.
-This method is known as additive manufacturing, which involves building 3D objects by adding components layer by layer.
-As 3D printing becomes essential to design and produce fashion garments, we must look to the future to see what will come next.
+The fashion industry is changing rapidly to keep up with technology.
+Everything we do, from designing to additive manufacturing, marketing and selling, is different now.
+The fabrics we use to create fashion garments and accessories are designed with AI and then printed using 3D printing technology, and many components used to create fashion items are also made using 3D printing.
+This method is known as additive manufacturing, which involves building 3D objects by adding components layer by layer, as we described above.
+As 3D printing becomes essential for designing and producing fashion garments, we can only imagine what the future holds.

 Textile Sustainability Takes Centre Stage in Fashion

-Aside from global schools training in updated technology, there is another aspect of the fashion and fabric design and manufacturing industry taking centre stage.
-Sustainability and waste are one of the most important aspects of using new technology in the fashion industry, and 3D printing technology is being used to boost a greener fashion environment.
+Aside from global schools providing training in updated technology, there is another aspect of the fashion and fabric design and manufacturing industry that is taking centre stage.
+Sustainability and waste are one of the most important aspects of using new technology in the fashion industry, and 3D printing technology is currently being used to boost a greener fashion environment.
 Research is underway to find new ways of reducing fabric waste, using more sustainable fibers, filament and textiles and recycling fashion clothes.
-3D printing technology using recyclable, biodegradable fabric will one day be the norm, instead of the exception, creating more circularity in the fashion industry.
+3D printing technology using recyclable, biodegradable fabrics will is on its way, hopefully creating more circularity in the fashion industry.

 Read our blog on Creating Sustainable Fabric from Waste for valuable data on how the UK addresses being sustainable in textile fabric.